shimlab/BLAZE/README.md

 * Output 4: list of barcodes associated with empty droplets, default filename: `emtpy_bc.csv`.

 **Step 3: Assign reads to the barcodes.**
 With the barcode list generated in step 2, BLAZE assigns reads to cells by comparing the putative barcodes with the barcode list and finding the closest match.
 Specifically, for each read, the putative barcode has been identified in step 1.
 Among the barcode list, BLAZE identifies the barcode with the lowest ED from the read.
 Note that the reads would not be assigned if 1. the lowest ED is larger than a threshold (Default: 2).
 2. Multiple barcodes in the list have an equal lowest ED.
+If a read barcode is successfully assigned to a barcode, the UMI sequence will be also adjusted for the INDEL error in the putative barcode.

 * Output 5: fastq files with modified read name: @\<barcode>\_\<UMI>\_\<original read id>_<strand ('+' or '-')>.
 For strand, '+' means the barcode identified from the forward strand of the read and '-' means the reverse strand.